Kanhiya31/Walmart_Sales_Data_Analysis_SQL_Queries/README.md

 **About data**

-The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.
+The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition].
 This dataset contains sales transactions from three different branches of Walmart, respectively located in Mandalay, Yangon, and Naypyitaw.
 The data contains 17 columns and 1000 rows:

 ![image](https://github.com/Kanhiya31/Walmart_Sales_Data_Analysis_SQL_Queries/assets/155901883/4ac84d73-c087-4e30-98b6-c777125ba0a0)